MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 ```

 ## Function Invocation
 Function invocation is a process of invoking functions by Sematic Kernel chosen or called by AI model.
-For more details on function invocation see [Function Invocation](./function-invocation.md).
+For more details on function invocation see [function invocation article](./function-invocation.md).
 ::: zone-end

 ::: zone pivot="programming-language-python"